“We can’t just leave her!” Peter screamed.

-Eun heard the entire exchange.
-“See?” she prodded Peter, “they’ve got it handled.
+“See?”
+Eun prodded, “they’ve got it handled, Peter.
 Focus on Dissona.”

-A data-monocle slid down over Peter’s right eye, feeding his brain a concentrated flash of visual imagery: Kora—shield strapped to her back—grabbing the reigns of a velociraptor, and leaping onto its saddled back, sword cocked out to the side.
-Forty-four barbarian riders lifting their weapons high above their heads, rampaging through the mob of bug-creatures.
-Handfuls of warriors were throwing crumpled mushrooms at the insectile corpses, restoring their life and humanity.
+A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a velociraptor, sword cocked out to one side.
+Barbarian riders ripping through bug-creatures, throwing crumpled mushrooms at their insectile corpse.

 “Okay,” Peter muttered.
-His blaze-filled eyes settled back onto Dissona.
+His blaze-filled eyes settled back on Dissona.

 Eun blew a frustrated sigh.
 “Is there anything I can do?
 I feel like a third wheel here.”

-At that moment, Bitefighter (during the drama with Kora he’d been sitting in lotus posture, upturned hands positioned on his knees) leapt to his feet and waved frantically with both arms.
-Peter, who was nodding along as his data-monocled right eye ticked back and forth across a variety of readouts, lasered in on his little buddy.
+At that moment, Bitefighter’s hologram (he’d been sitting lotus-style on the dashboard’s luminescent display grid, upturned hands positioned on his knees) leapt to its feet and waved frantically with both arms.
+Peter lasered in on his little buddy.

 Bitefighter held his bent-armed fists by his sides, approximating the grips of a two-handed machine gun.
-He turned in place, his mouth forming into a charming little ‘O,’ his fists moving in tiny pumps as he mimed gunfire.
+He turned in place, his mouth forming into a charming little ‘O,’ his hands pumping as he mimed gunfire.

 Peter’s brow furrowed in puzzlement.
 “A support gunner?
 Like on the Millenium Falcon?”

-“But there’s no gunner’s pod; there’s not even a gun,” Eun protested.
+“But there’s no gunner’s pod,” Eun protested.
 “How am I supposed to—”

 “Whoa!”
-Her hands shot out, shooting out to either side and grabbing onto the interior.
+Her hands shot out to either side.
 “Whoa!
-What the hell are you—”
+What the hell is—”

-Bitefighter held up his little whiteboard: Keep your hands by your sides, please!
+Bitefighter held up his whiteboard: Hands by your sides, please!

 “Yeah!” she called back.
 “I’m good!”

 Visual confirmation came a moment later, when a small slat of holographic light appeared next to Bitefighter.
-It showed Eun grinning up at a camera in her aerial gunner’s pod, holding onto the grips of a sci-fi laser cannon.
-Her right hand came off the grip and gave Peter a big thumbs-up.
+It showed Eun grinning up at a camera in her aerial gunner’s pod, holding the grips of a sci-fi laser cannon.
+She gave Peter a big thumbs-up.

-“I’m good!” she repeated.
 Glowing tendrils snaked around her head, forming into a battle helmet that linked her neurology directly to the gun.
+“Let’s do this!”

-Sixty attack-saucers crested the horizon and sped towards Dissona.
-Forty more planes came screaming toward the Bite Mobile, targeting its left and right flanks.
-Peter yanked the Bite Mobile into a hard turn, dropping it into a steep, aft-leaning dive.
-Exploding missiles dotted his wake, marking the car’s sparkling exhaust trail with blooming fireballs.
-Eun fired back; due to her cannon being a psychedelic extension of her intent and desire, none of the shots were lethal.
+Sixty attack-saucers crested the horizon and engaged Dissona.
+At the same time, forty more aircraft screamed toward the Bite Mobile, targeting its left and right flanks.
+Peter dropped the Bite Mobile into a steep, aft-leaning dive.
+Exploding missiles dotted his wake, marking the automobile’s sparkling exhaust trail with blooming fireballs.
+Eun fired back.
+Due to her cannon being a psychedelic extension of her intent and desire, her ordnance was nonlethal in nature.
 She was shooting long blasts of pixelated light; each time a round hit, it would disperse into long-running streams of quantum magic, illumining the seams of ANOS’s saucers.
-Moments later, the craft would malfunction; as they spiraled madly toward the ocean, their pilots ejected against their will, leaving a long line of cursing aviators drifting gently down on their just-deployed parachutes.
+Moments later, the impacted craft would malfunction in the air; they would spiral madly toward the ocean.
+Pilots would eject against their will; a long line of cursing aviators drifted gently down on their just-deployed parachutes.

-“Fuck, Eun.”
-Peter checked his rearview cam.
-“You got five of them!
+Peter looked at his rearview cam.
+“You got five of them, Eun!
 Way to go!”

-“Get me closer to Dee.”
-On their holographic video-link, the interior of her pod shone with the muted reflections of her brilliant rounds.
+“Get close to Dee.”
+On their holographic video-link, the interior of her pod shone with the reflections of her rounds.
 “Then we’ll talk.”

-“Stay on her,” Eun’s pod swiveled and shot, swiveled and shot.
+“Keep on her.”
+Eun’s pod swiveled and shot, swiveled and shot.
 “An opportunity’s bound to present its—”

-Up ahead, Dissona turned her big-ass head to her right and exhaled a giant cone of pitch-black flames.
-Two of ANOS’s saucers were caught in the blast; their hulls withered into a rusted, pitted mess, then burst into flames.
+Up ahead, Dissona exhaled a giant cone of pitch-black fire.
+Two of ANOS’s saucers were caught in the blast.
+Their hulls withered into a rusted, pitted mess, then burst into flames.

-Holographic readouts reflected off Eun’s face.
-“She’s growing stronger by the second.”
+“She’s growing stronger by the second,” Eun hissed.

 “I know.”
-Peter released a stream of chaff from the Bite Mobile’s sides, diverting a salvo of ANOS’s missiles with a bright-lit stream of ultra-hot metal.
+Peter released a stream of chaff, diverting a salvo of missiles with a bright stream of ultra-hot metal.
 “I’ve opened the throttle as much as I can, but—”

-Before he could finish speaking, Dissona blinked out of existence.
+Before he could finish, Dissona blinked out of existence.